gem/oq-engine/doc/scenario-from-shakemap.md

 ```

 `yes` means using the correlation matrix of the Silva-Horspool paper;
-'no' mean using a unity correlation matrix; `full` means using a correlation
+`no` mean using a unity correlation matrix; `full` means using an
-matrix full of 1s in all positions.
+all-ones correlation matrix.

+Disabling either the spatial correlation or the cross correlation (or both)
-Disabling some kind of correlation is useful to see how big the effect
+might be useful to see how significant the effect of the correlation is on the
-of the correlation is; sometimes it is also necessary because the
+damage/loss estimates; sometimes it is also made necessary because the
-calculation cannot be performed otherwise.
+calculation simply cannot be performed otherwise due to the large size of the
+resulting correlation matrices.

 In particular, due to numeric errors, the spatial correlation matrix - that
 by construction contains only positive numbers - can still produce small